Glossary

 Whistleblower system

-The whistleblower system serves as a central point of contact for a company's employees, business partners, customers and other stakeholders to report misconduct anonymously.
+Serves as a central point of contact for a company's employees, business partners, customers and other stakeholders to anonymously report misconduct.

 WIN Charta